cnbbooks/lfe-sicp/ch1/exercises-1.md

 #### Exercise 1.3

-Define a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.
+Define a function that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.

 #### Exercise 1.4

 Observe that our model of evaluation allows for combinations whose operators are compound expressions.
-Use this observation to describe the behavior of the following procedure:
+Use this observation to describe the behavior of the following function:

 ```lisp
 (defun a-plus-abs-b (a b)